-We wanted a ranch style house with a walk out basement in an older neighborhood with mature trees and a shaded yard.
-We also wanted a main level garage and laundry.
+I wanted a ranch style house with a walk out basement in an older neighborhood with mature trees and a shaded yard.
+I also wanted a main level garage and laundry.

 Split levels are the norm around here and while there are quite a few older neighborhoods full of ranches, the most desirable ones don’t come available very often.

 Early on we found one that looked promising in a little hidden neighborhood in the perfect location.
 I drove by this neighborhood nearly every day on the way to the gym and didn’t know it existed.
-It was so charming and we loved the neighborhood, but the size and layout of this specific house weren’t exactly what we were looking for.
+It was so charming and we loved the neighborhood, but the size and layout of this specific house weren’t exactly what I was looking for.

 Our realtor was amazing and decided to send out letters to every house in the neighborhood (about 20 older mostly ranch houses) to see if anyone else was interested in selling.
 In November, she got a phone call about another house that was getting ready to hit the market.